ErickWendel/nodered-knex-connection/README.md

     - In case of deploying specific nodes, it doesn't change the running ones
     - Update node status every 200ms checking if the DB Connection is still valid

+# Dependencies

+It uses knex on 3.1.0 and pg on 8.12.0"